MystenLabs/walrus-docs/docs/walrus-sites/tutorial-publish.md

 First, make this edit on in the `./examples/snake/index.html` file.

-Then, you can update the existing site by running the `update` command, and providing the directory where to find the updated files (still `./example/snake`), and the object ID of the existing site (`0x5ac988...`):
+Then, you can update the existing site by running the `update` command, providing the directory where to find the updated files (still `./example/snake`) and the object ID of the existing site (`0x5ac988...`):

 ``` sh